cruzcamilo/popular_movies/README.md

 # Before using this app:

-- This app uses [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) API.
-In order to use it, you must enter your API key.
+- In order to run the app you must enter your API key.
+You can request one at [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction) website.

 # Screenshots